 What is a Louisiana Auto Dealer Bond?

 In order to operate a legal car dealership in Louisiana, obtaining a valid license is a necessary part of the process.
 Louisiana auto dealers must also have an auto dealer bond to comply with state regulations.
-A Louisiana auto dealer bond is not insurance for the business, but instead, it is a surety bond meant to safeguard the customers and the state from misleading business practices or fraud when doing business with a licensed auto dealer.
+An auto dealer bond is not insurance for the business, but instead, it is a type of Louisiana surety bond meant to safeguard the customers and the state from misleading business practices or fraud when doing business with a licensed auto dealer.

 A Louisiana auto dealer bond allows a customer or the state to file a claim against an auto dealer who fails to conduct business in line with current laws.
 Claims may result in compensation paid to the party harmed in the transaction to cover any financial losses incurred because of the auto dealer.